-From client work to interactions with each other to our own environmental work and social impact-and everything in between-our high standards of ethical behaviour and trust that our clients, communities and people place in us, are fundamental to everything we do.

-Our Code of Conduct (Code) reinforces the importance of how we conduct business within the framework of professional standards, laws and regulations.
-It outlines the values and behaviours that define us and holds us accountable to always give our best.
+With over 350,000 PwC people, in more than 150 countries, we are all responsible for maintaining the high standards of ethical behaviour and trust that our clients, communities and people place in us.
+At a time when expectations are changing faster than ever before, it's our responsibility to understand and live the PwC purpose at all times.
+Our Code of Conduct (Code) reinforces the importance of how we conduct business within professional standards, laws and regulations.
+It outlines the values and behaviours that define us and it holds us accountable to always give our best.

-What we achieve at PwC depends on how we all individually put PwC's Purpose and Values at the centre of everything we do-every day, in every action.
+What we achieve as a PwC network depends on how each of us, individually, put PwC's Purpose and Values at the centre of everything we do-every day, in every action.